Phileosopher/commonplace/people-conflicts-war_.md

 ## Application

-There is very little [justice](morality-justice.md) to any large-scale conflict.
+APPLICATION: There is very little [justice](morality-justice.md) to any large-scale conflict.
 With the exception of preventing [genocidal evil](morality-evil.md) (e.g., Nazis), there are very few good [reasons](purpose.md) for war.
 However, every attacker will [work to appear](image-distortion.md) [virtuous](morality.md) to gain support for their side.
 Even the [lessons](education.md) everyone learns could have just as easily (and less violently) been gained without the social revolution.

-[Legal](rules.md) battles operate under the authority of that government (e.g., [intellectual property](legal-ip.md)), but [reach](influence.md) *much* farther than the two groups or their conflict.
-The [laws](rules.md) their conflict establishes create [philosophical](philosophy.md) [boundaries](people-boundaries.md) for *every* pair of groups with a similar conflict in the future, and often across regional boundaries.
+APPLICATION: [Legal](people-rules.md) battles operate under the authority of that government (e.g., [intellectual property](legal-ip.md)), but [reach](influence.md) *much* farther than the two groups or their conflict.
+The [laws](people-rules.md) their conflict establishes create [philosophical](philosophy.md) [boundaries](people-boundaries.md) for *every* pair of groups with a similar conflict in the future, and often across regional boundaries.

-Large-scale conflicts still involve individuals with uniquely separate [purposes](purpose.md), and people shift their loyalties as they gain [understanding](understanding.md).
+APPLICATION: Large-scale conflicts still involve individuals with uniquely separate [purposes](purpose.md), and people shift their loyalties as they gain [understanding](understanding.md).
 It's not uncommon for low-ranking soldiers who saw the horrors of combat to hate a sustained conflict more than their comparatively well-protected commanders.
 Only [highly influential](influence.md) people can draw everyone together.

-To guarantee a war, [oppress](morality-justice.md) a large group (e.g, a nation) for at least a decade, then give them [economic power](economics.md) for a couple years.
+APPLICATION: To guarantee a war, [oppress](morality-justice.md) a large group (e.g, a nation) for at least a decade, then give them [economic power](economics.md) for a couple years.
 They *will* try to get revenge and seize [power](power.md) as soon as they interpret an opportunity (which often comes from other [weak leaders](mgmt-badsystems.md) who leave openings for it).

-Great leaders are either always engaged in a conflict or [have a plan](imagination.md) for one.
+APPLICATION: Great leaders are either always engaged in a conflict or [have a plan](imagination.md) for one.
 They'll avoid it when possible, but aren't [afraid](mind-feelings-fear.md) of it.

-When making concessions, closely observe the [attitude](purpose.md) of the requesting party.
+APPLICATION: When making concessions, closely observe the [attitude](purpose.md) of the requesting party.
 If they don't concede [in kind](morality-justice.md) for your group, prepare for a direct conflict.

-Nuclear weapons will never be as popular as the *threat* of nuclear weaponry, simply because the winner inherits a crater that's uninhabitable for a long time.
+APPLICATION: Nuclear weapons will never be as popular as the *threat* of nuclear weaponry, simply because the winner inherits a crater that's uninhabitable for a long time.

-A third attacker in a large conflict may be advantageous by either side, but they can't be [trusted](trust.md).
+APPLICATION: A third attacker in a large conflict may be advantageous by either side, but they can't be [trusted](trust.md).
 They may attack either group at any time or change sides.

-Often, the only grace a large group will give is to [maintain image](image-distortion.md).
+APPLICATION: Often, the only grace a large group will give is to [maintain image](image-distortion.md).
 Don't *ever* [expect](imagination.md) [virtue](morality.md) from a conqueror.

-The losing side isn't always innocent or a victim.
+APPLICATION: The losing side isn't always innocent or a victim.
 Often, they're only [distorting their image](image-distortion.md) to gain [favor](image.md) from you.

-The losing side of a battle will have the same [story](stories.md) as the winning side.
+APPLICATION: The losing side of a battle will have the same [story](stories.md) as the winning side.
 But, they'll have completely opposite [values](values.md) and the roles reversed.
 The [truth](reality.md) is somewhere between both of them, but their [traditional beliefs](people-culture.md) will [diverge](people-conflicts.md) wildly from the same event.

-Controlling and directing a riot is very difficult.
+APPLICATION: Controlling and directing a riot is very difficult.
 While some people, especially the [Left](politics-leftism.md), are somewhat skilled at it, an anti-leadership movement will eventually take out its own [leaders](groups-small.md) unless someone can skillfully [influence](influence.md) the [anger](mind-feelings-anger.md) and [fear](mind-feelings-fear.md) toward a [moral-looking](morality.md) [cause](purpose.md).

-Any issues with war crimes is a misplaced [morality](morality.md).
+APPLICATION: Any issues with war crimes is a misplaced [morality](morality.md).
 War itself is horrible, and to make rules for warfare without outright killing everyone who tries to kill anyone is technically a double standard.